The-Back-Room/The-Back-Room.github.io/docs/WindowsThemes/categories/Anime/Naruto.md

 ---
 title: Naruto
+summary: >
-summary: Theme for Windows 10 and 11 inspired by the Naruto anime and manga series
+  Theme for Windows 10 and 11 inspired by the Naruto anime and manga series.
 nav_exclude: true
 permalink: /WindowsThemes/c/Anime/Naruto
 ---